Manwe-777/tool-db/README.md

   // A custom storage adapter function
   storageAdapter: ToolDbStorageAdapter;

-  // Our client ID (defaults to a random ID)
+  // Our client ID (defaults to a generated publicKey)
   id: string;

-  // The namespace/topic of our app
+  // The namespace/topic of our app (default is "tool-db-default")
   topic: string;

   // Public and private (ECDSA) keys of our client.
 In the default network adapter these are used to sign